Guillain-Barré Syndrome Causes, Symptoms, and Treatment

 - A Cochrane review found evidence that, in severe disease, intravenous immunoglobulin started within two weeks from the onset hastens recovery as much as plasma exchange.

 - Intravenous immunoglobulin is significantly much more likely to be completed than plasma exchange.

 - Giving intravenous immunoglobulin after plasma exchange did not confer significant extra benefit.

-- Corticosteroids: according to moderate quality evidence, corticosteroids given alone do not significantly hasten recovery from Guillain-Barré syndrome or affect the long-term outcome, and may even delay recovery.
+- Corticosteroids: moderate-quality evidence suggests that corticosteroids given alone do not significantly hasten recovery from Guillain-Barré syndrome or affect the long-term outcome; they may even delay recovery.

 - Deep vein thrombosis (DVT) prophylaxis: DVT due to immobility should be prevented with gradient compression stockings and subcutaneous low molecular weight heparin.
-See the separate article on Prevention of Venous Thromboembolism.
+See the separate Prevention of Venous Thromboembolism article.

-- Admission to the intensive care unit: intubation and assisted ventilation may be required.
+- Admission to the intensive care unit (ICU): intubation and assisted ventilation may be required.

 - Pain relief: may be required for neuropathic pain.

 When to admit the patient to the intensive care unit

 - Rapid progression of weakness.

 - Evolving respiratory distress with imminent respiratory insufficiency.